How to DIY an Overhead Garage Storage System

 In this article, we’ll show you how to assemble these simple carriages, align them perpendicular to the ceiling joists, then anchor them into place with lag screws.
 It’s that easy.
 Add labels to the sides of the totes and you can tell at a glance where to find that long-term storage item.
 The carriages are quick and easy to assemble.
 They can be constructed, installed, and you can begin to organize your garage the very same day!

 Project step-by-step (12)

-Measure the top of the tote to determine the width of the tote rims (3/4 in.) and the size of the bottom flanges of the carriages (in our case, 3 in.).
+Measure the top of the tote to determine the width of the tote rims (3/4-inch) and the size of the bottom flanges of the carriages (in our case, three inches).

 Flip the carriage assemblies over.
-Center the 5-in.- wide plywood top flanges and glue and screw them to complete the carriage assemblies.
+Center the five-inch-wide plywood top flanges and glue and screw them to complete the carriage assemblies.

-Mark each carriage 12 in. from the end and align the mark with the joist location.
-Screw the carriage temporarily to each joist on one side of the flange with 3-in. screws.
+Mark each carriage 12 inches from the end and align the mark with the joist location.
+Screw the carriage temporarily to each joist on one side of the flange with three-inch screws.

 Cut a 2×4 template from your tote dimensions and mark the location of the top edge of the next carriage.
 Mark the rear side as well, then screw it and the other carriages in place on one side only.

 Test the fit of your overhead garage storage